appseconnect/docs/_posts/Deployment/Transactional Stores/2018-11-21-hana-plugin-installation.md

 ![HanaPlugin-ConnectionStringDetails](/staticfiles/deployment/media/TransactionalStores/HanaPlugin-ConnectionStringDetails.png)

 **Protip** Before placing the .dll file in the Adapters Folder turn off the auto sync in the agent.
 Log off and exit the agent from the taskbar.
-Make sure to UNBLOCK Checkbox if ticked in the properties of .dll file.{: .notice--info}
+Make sure to UNBLOCK Checkbox if ticked in the properties of .dll file
+{: .notice--info}

-The installation and configuration of the HANA Database will be done by the System Administrator {: .notice--info}.
+The installation and configuration of the HANA Database will be done by the System Administrator

 The process of using hana plugin in [adapter]() is explained here.